searabbitx/searabbitx.github.io/_posts/2020-05-28-no-brackets-xss.md

 title: "Breaking out of a function context without () and // for XSS"
 ---

-Let's say you've found something that could lead to relfect xss.
-You can inject unescaped characters in a piece of javascript on a page like:
+Let's say you've found something that could lead to relfected xss.
+You can inject unescaped characters in a piece of javascript on a page, for example:

 {% highlight html linenos %}